Angular pair-of-pants decompositions of complex varieties: Gluing in practice: complete intersections

 In this section, we will show that one can find tropical hypersurfaces $\trop(V(f_{i}))\subset \RR^{n}$ of degrees $d_{i}$ that meet transversely and whose intersection is again tropically smooth.
 We first note that the same is not true if we restrict the monomial supports. \begin{example} Consider the polynomials

-Then for any non-zero choice of parameters $a_{i},b_{i}$ in the field of Puiseux series $\CC\{\!\{t\}\!\}$ such that $\trop(V(f_{1}))$ and $\trop(V(f_{2}))$ meet transversely, note that the initial ideal is not affine linear.
-Indeed, the zero set of the initial ideal will consist of two points.
+Then for any non-zero choice of parameters $a_{i},b_{i}$ in the field of Puiseux series $\CC\{\!\{t\}\!\}$ such that $\trop(V(f_{1}))$ and $\trop(V(f_{2}))$ meet transversely, the tropicalization of $V(f_{1},f_{2})$ is not affine linear.
+Indeed, the zero set of the unique non-trivial initial ideal will consist of two points.